vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The three *tattvas* \( *tritattva* \) are Śiva, *śakti, * and *nara* \(God, the energy, and man\), the three components of the cosmos, each being imposed while uttering one of the three parts of the *śrīvidyā* , the cosmic divine totality being thus imposed on the adept before he begins the ritual of the *pūjā. *

-According to the Dī , the moon is the “half- *kalā * of *HA* without second” \( *anuttara* \), that is, *Ḥ * , which is in the triangle at the center of the thousand-petaled lotus placed at the base of the *kuṇḍ alinī* , whereas the fi re is the letter *S* in the triangle at the center of the four-petaled lotus of the *mūlādhāra* . \(The mantra to be imposed is therefore *SAU Ḥ * , the *bījamantrra* of Paṛā, the supreme goddess of the Trika.\) From there, a fl ow of nectar
+According to the Dī , the moon is the “half- *kalā * of *HA* without second” \( *anuttara* \), that is, *Ḥ * , which is in the triangle at the center of the thousand-petaled lotus placed at the base of the *kuṇḍalinī* , whereas the fi re is the letter *S* in the triangle at the center of the four-petaled lotus of the *mūlādhāra* . \(The mantra to be imposed is therefore *SAU Ḥ * , the *bījamantrra* of Paṛā, the supreme goddess of the Trika.\) From there, a fl ow of nectar

 116
-issues, resulting from the fusion of the *amṛtakuṇḍ alinī* of moon and the *agnikuṇḍ alinī* of fi re, one fl owing downward and the other upward, assuming the double \(sexual\) aspect of the union of *yoni* and *li ṅga. *
+issues, resulting from the fusion of the *amṛtakuṇḍalinī* of moon and the *agnikuṇḍalinī* of fi re, one fl owing downward and the other upward, assuming the double \(sexual\) aspect of the union of *yoni* and *li ṅga. *

 It is thus, O Worshipped by the Gods\! that the fourfold imposition is to be performed.
 The sixfold *nyāsa* , O Dear One\! that of Animā, etc., and that of the *mūladevī* , and so forth, //87// and also that of the purifi cation of the hands \[must be performed completely\] by the adept in order to completely eff ect his object.

 *evaṁ caturvidho nyāsa ḥ kartavyo vīravandite* /

-*ṣ o ḍ hanyāso ‘ṇimādyaś ca mūladevyādika ḥ priye* //87//
+*ṣ oḍhanyāso ‘ṇimādyaś ca mūladevyādika ḥ priye* //87//

 *karaśuddhyādikaś caiva sādhakena susiddhaye* /